25 September 2019 - 27 September 2019

 Restoration of degraded land is a significant contributor to the global effort of enhancing land use sustainability.
 The approach emphasizes comprehensive addressing of multiple ecosystem services as well as socio-economic concerns.
 The significance of restoration is highlighted by various of international initiatives.
 The "Bonn Challenge", aiming at restoring 150 million hectares of the world's deforested and degraded lands by 2020 and 350 million hectares by 2030, also contributed to the Convention on Biological Diversity (CBD) Aichi Target 15, the Rio+20 land degradation neutral goal and the UNFCCC REDD+ goal.
 In March 2019, the UN General Assembly declared the UN Decade on Ecosystem Restoration aiming at massively scaling up the restoration of degraded and destroyed ecosystems as a proven measure to fight the climate crisis and enhance food security, water supply and biodiversity.

 RESTORE+ is a five-year partnership that aims at enhancing land use planning capacity related to restoration or utilization of degraded land in Indonesia and Brazil.
-In Indonesia, the project combines participatory mapping campaigns with land-use and supply chain modelling.
-The aim will be to identify specific areas with scenarios for restoration and sustainable utilization and their implications on production, biodiversity, GHG emissions and social impacts.
-In Brazil, the project will enhance established land monitoring and modelling capabilities and support Brazil’s contribution to meeting the “Bonn Challenge”.
-The project will identify degraded areas, assess restoration options and explore trade-offs associated with implementation of the Brazilian Forest Code.
+In Indonesia, the project aims at identifying specific areas with scenarios for restoration by combining participatory mapping campaigns with land-use and supply chain modelling.
+In Brazil, established land monitoring and modelling capabilities will be enhanced to support Brazil’s contribution to meeting the “Bonn Challenge”.
+The project will identify degraded areas, assess restoration options and explore trade-offs associated with the Brazilian Forest Code.

-The project is implemented by a consortium of 10 institutions led by IIASA's CLR group with country specific activities coordinated by Instituto Nacional de Pesquisas Espaciais/National Institute for Space Research (INPE) in Brazil and World Agroforestry Centre (ICRAF) in Indonesia.
+The project is implemented by a consortium of 10 institutions led by IIASA's CLR group with country specific activities coordinated by the National Institute for Space Research (INPE) in Brazil and World Agroforestry Centre (ICRAF) in Indonesia.
 The RESTORE+ project is part of the International Climate Initiative (IKI) supported by the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU).

 International Institute for Applied Systems Analysis (IIASA)